ganamir/MLDAAPP/README.md

  <summary> Click to Expand </summary>

 1. In order to get essential metrics/coordinates for some of the calculations, MLDAAPP provides 3 ways to draw on the images:
+   > 🛑 Although may not be essential for some people, still run this code block as the lack of variables may prevent the data-extraction block from running.
    - ``` draw_dots(img, x1, y1) ``` allows to pin-point the nessesary coordinate for point q-object-distance calculations.
      > To set your custom q-coordinate simply add ``` q = [x1, y1] ``` with your own coordinates.
    - ``` draw_lines(img, x1, y1, x2, y2) ``` helps in calculating pixels_per_centimeter measurments if needed.